 We will follow the guidelines proposed by EEC for checks before entering the school daily.
-All staff will also be required to complete the screening before entering the school.
-We will assess staff wellness throughout the day, just as we do children.
+All staff are also required to complete the screening before entering the school.
+We assess staff wellness throughout the day, just as we do children.

-We will follow all the protocols for tracing children and staff.
-Our attendance records will allow us to manage which children are exposed to which staff each day and week.
-The intention of having the children stay with their teacher for the day and minimize contact with other groups will allow us to better trace contact.
+We follow all the protocols for tracing children and staff.
+Our attendance records allow us to manage which children are exposed to which staff each day and week.
+The intention of having the children stay with their teacher for the day and minimize contact with other groups allows us to better trace contact.

 We have protocols in place for monitoring staff and children.
-Should staff or a child display symptoms of Covid-19 they will be immediately isolated and sent home.
-They will also be asked to contact their medical professional for advice on testing, etc. before being allowed to return to PVP.
+Should a staff member or hild display symptoms of Covid-19 they are immediately isolated and sent home.
+They also asked to contact their medical professional for advice on testing, etc. before being allowed to return to PVP.

 If a student or teacher tests positive will the school be on lockdown for a period of time?

-The classroom affected will need to be closed for 24 hours and disinfected.
-We are required to notify our local board of health in each community and they will ultimately decide on what merits a shutdown.
+We are in constant contact with the departments of public health in each of our locations and follow their guidelines.
+We have also learned much during these months and used our combined experience to make the best possible decisions.
+Once we notify our local board of health about an exposure, they will ultimately decide on what merits a shutdown.
 The protocols include notification to both EEC and DOH in the case of a positive test result.
-All of this information will also be communicated to each family.
+All of this information is communicated to each family.

 What is the protocol for screening contacts of teachers and students?

-This question is addressed in the self reporting checklist that every staff and parent will be required to fill out before entering the school each day.
-We will provide these forms to parents and teachers to fill out daily before coming to school and we will also have additional copies at our Screening Station in the entrance to each school.
-These are kept in a log at the school and parents and teachers are not permitted to enter the school if not submitted.
+This question is addressed in the self reporting checklist that every staff member and parent is required to fill out before entering the school each day.
+This form is available electronically to parents and teachers to fill out daily before coming to school.
+Parents/children and teachers are not permitted to enter the school if not submitted.

 What process should I follow if a child is sick?

-If a child presents at childcare with the above symptoms, they should be sent home immediately.
+If a child presents at childcare with COVID symptoms, they are sent home immediately.
 If the child has been exposed to an individual who is COVID positive or presumed to be COVID positive, then they may not return to childcare for 14 days.
 If the child has symptoms but not otherwise exposed, they may not return to childcare until the symptoms abate.
-If a child begins showing symptoms while already at childcare, they will be isolated, with a teacher, as quickly as possible into a previously-designated area, away from close contact with other children and adults, until they can be picked up.
+If a child begins showing symptoms while already at childcare, they will be isolated with a teacher as quickly as possible into a previously-designated area, away from close contact with other children and adults, until they can be picked up.

 Do sick children always have to quarantine for 14 days?